Note to readers: This post, originally published in 2010, has been updated and recast to reflect U.S. data available as of May 2014.

 The U.S. government’s annual count of births and deaths is among the most basic of demographics, but tracking it is one of my little obsessions.
 I keep annual totals in a spreadsheet and get all gooey inside when I can add another year to the pile.

-For example, below are the annual number of births and deaths from 1933 to 2009 plotted in Many Eyes.
-Click the graphic to interact:
+For example, below are the annual number of births and deaths from 1933 to 2013 plotted via the Google Charts API.
+Hover over the lines for the data:

 It’s simple — just two fever lines.
 But it’s chock full of generational milestones that bear watching:

-- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — are nearing 30.
+- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — have passed age 30.

 Each generation brings a new sensibility to the stages of life, and the relative size and makeup of each one — not to mention its cultural context — gives journalists plenty of opportunity for storytelling.
 Two examples: